bestcloudforme/RDSConnectify/README.md

 Contributions to improve and enhance the functionality of the script are welcome.
 Feel free to fork the repository, make changes, and submit a pull request.

 ## License
-This script is open-source and available under the MIT License.
+This script is open-source and available under the GNU GENERAL PUBLIC LICENSE.
 Feel free to use, modify, and distribute it.

 ## Contributors ✨